Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Numerical Results

-The parameters of the actor and critic neural networks are given in Table \ref{Table: Actor network} and Table \ref{Table: Critic network}, respectively.
+} The parameters of the actor and critic neural networks are given in Table \ref{Table: Actor network} and Table \ref{Table: Critic network}, respectively.
 Note that the number of actions is $\text{Num.
 Actions}=2MK=36$, but the size of the observation space depends on $T_d$ and it is equal to $\text{Num.
-States}=2(T_d+2)MK$.
-In this paper, an episode is a set including $J=480$ time steps.
-Furthermore, the parameters of the DDPG algorithm are the discount factor $\lambda=0.95$, the soft update coefficient $\tau=0.005$, the buffer capacity $C=50000$, the batch size $T_B=64$, the actor learning rate $\beta=0.001$ and the critic learning rate of $\alpha=0.002$.
-The noise process added to the action for the purpose of exploration is an AWGN noise process with the initial power of $\sigma_{\mathcal{N}}^2=0.11$.
+States}=2(T_d+2)MK$. {The actor network consists of four hidden layers, all of which have the same size as the output layer.
+By contrast, the critic network has hidden layers of varying sizes.
+Since the critic network's output layer consists of a single neuron, but its input layer has a large number of neurons, the first two hidden layers are designed with a higher number of neurons.
+The number of neurons is then gradually reduced in each subsequent layer, ensuring a smooth transition toward the single-neuron output.
+This structure was determined through extensive simulations, where we found that this gradual reduction in neuron count optimally balances the learning performance vs. the computational efficiency for our system.} In this paper, an episode is a set including $J=480$ time steps. {For the discount factor $\lambda$, selecting a value close to 1 promotes long-term reward optimization, while lower values focus on immediate rewards.
+We selected $\lambda=0.95$ as it provides a balance between stability and convergence speed.
+The soft update coefficient $\tau$ determines how quickly the target networks are updated.
+By selecting a small value of $\tau=0.005$, we reduce drastic changes to the target networks and enhance the stability of the training.
+The buffer capacity is set to $C=50000$ and the batch size of $T_B=64$ is selected to offer stable learning without excessive computational complexity.
+As for the actor and critic learning rates, their values are usually selected such that the critic learning rate ($\alpha$) is greater than the actor learning rate ($\beta$) since the critic network needs to adapt more rapidly.
+We found that the values of $\alpha=0.002$ and $\beta=0.001$ provide a stable training. } The noise process added to the action for the purpose of exploration is an AWGN noise process with the initial power of $\sigma_{\mathcal{N}}^2=0.11$.
 However, this noise power is tapered off in each time step by a factor of $0.99996$ until it reaches $\sigma_{\mathcal{N}}^2=0.05$.
 Finally, the reward thresholds in (\ref{reward}) are given by $\eta_1 = 4$, $\eta_2 = 2$.

+{We used Matlab for generating the satellite movements, selecting the satellite in service via Algorithm \ref{Alg11}, and generating the CSI throughout time.
+The output CSI was then used as a .mat matrix of size ($M=9$ $\times$ Num. time steps = $2000000$ $\times$ $K=2$) in Python, where the DRL agent was programmed using TensorFlow.}